A+

 Caseville reported zero instances of violent crime in the latest crime report, underscoring its exceptional safety profile in this regard.
 Violent crimes serve as a crucial gauge of a city's overall safety, and the absence of such incidents in Caseville signifies it as a remarkably secure urban environment concerning violent crime.

-The United States contends with some of the world's highest vehicle theft rates, with approximately 300 vehicle thefts per 100,000 individuals.
-Remarkably, only a modest fraction, approximately 10%, of cities have been fortunate enough to have zero reported instances of stolen vehicles.
-Caseville stands out as one of these cities, as it reported no vehicle thefts in the most recent crime report, underscoring its commitment to a secure environment.
+The United States experiences some of the highest vehicle theft rates in the world, with about 300 vehicle thefts per 100,000 people.
+In fact, only a small percentage (about 10%) of cities were lucky enough to report no stolen vehicles at all.
+Caseville was one of those cities, as it had no reported vehicle thefts in the most recent crime report.

 Is Caseville a Safe Place to Live?